adnan-aj/TangNano-9K-picotiny-exps/README.md

 ### picotiny.01
 - Mainly to hookup the FPGA built-in 8MB PSRAM to a memory space of the PicoRV32 (at 0xc0000000).
-- Because I changed the UART's (based on simpleuart.v) so many times, which also needed a modification and re-compile of the BootROM contents, I changed the simpleuart.v with my own implementation based on the module's fixed clock oscillator of 27MHz.
+- Because I changed the UART's clock (based on simpleuart.v) so many times, which also needed a modification and re-compile of the BootROM contents, I changed the simpleuart.v with my own implementation based on the module's fixed clock oscillator of 27MHz.
 This module now ignores the CPU_FREQ changes and works at a fixed 115200bps, which is expected by the BootROM bootloader for firmware uploads.
 - I changed the HDMI output (based on SVO.v) to VGAMod.v, which displays a colour bar pattern to a 5-inch 800x480 LCD, but modified for my 7-inch 1024x600